As a parent, have you ever struggled with what to tell your kids when something tragic happens?

-Depending on how old your kids are it’s probably a good idea to talk to them about what they’ve heard about the recent shootings this week.
+Depending on how old your children are it is probably a good idea to talk to them about what they have heard about the recent shootings this week.
 If they are three or four years old then they probably don’t know much, if anything at all.
-But if they have much access to the news, hear about it at school, or know a few adults in law enforcement then they may be more aware of what’s happening.
+But if they have much access to the news, conversation about what’s been going on, or know a few adults in law enforcement then they may be more aware of what is happening.

 As you talk to you kids, ask them questions about what they have heard.
 Use this time to correct any information they may have heard that is incorrect